rmflight/calibre_rssJournal/README.md

 BMC Journals

+PNAS (note that a subscription will be required to test the recipe with the urls on the example page)

 ## Planned Improvements

 Handle other journals (Pubmed Central (this might be through download of the epub versions that PMC is making available), PeerJ, eLife, PNAS, CSHL, Nature, Science, Wiley)